The main goal of the MCMS Early Childhood Teacher Certification Program is to help interested individuals become

 - Awareness of strategies for good classroom management incorporating Montessori’s philosophy of education for peace

 - The importance of developing good communication skills with children’s parents and families

 We are in the process of restructuring our program to a summer coursework model.
 Our next cohort of student teachers will begin in the summer of 2017.
 More information will be available about the new program in the fall of 2016.

 SUMMER: Academic Phase Begins: Lecture/Course Work = 320 hours

 The 2017 summer schedule has not yet been finalized; information will be available by the fall of 2016.

 ACADEMIC YEAR: Internship phase: Student teaching in an approved Montessori School = 640 hours

-During the internship phase, students will also attend four weekend seminars (in June, October, January and April; 30 hours of field observations (Seminars and field observations complete the required 320 hours)
+During the internship phase, students will also attend four weekend seminars (in June, October, January, and April) and complete 30 hours of field observations.
+(Seminars and field observations complete the required 320 hours.)

 In addition to the academic program, all students are required to complete a minimum of 640 hours of classroom work under the supervision of a certified Montessori teacher in an approved school.
 It is the student’s responsibility to find an internship site approved by MCMS and affiliated with AMS unless a request showing sufficient cause for an exception is made to and granted by AMS.
 Applicants are asked to provide internship information on their application.
 A list of names of participating schools and potential internship sites is available from MCMS upon request.
 It is suggested that the student has an intern site selected before the summer academic phase begins.
 The internship may not preclude the academic phase of the program.
 The student must work with children 2 1/2 to 6 years of age and must not assume full responsibility for the class.
 The internship is based on four hours daily, five days a week for a full academic year.
 Waivers for a self-directed internship must be approved by the Program Director and the Vice President for Professional Development of the American Montessori Society.